 Annie C. Castillo Ochoa (161747@spes.uniud.it// 1790658@usb.ve )

-Dept. Food Science and Technology, University of Udine, Italy

 Interdisciplinary Sciences, University Simon Bolivar, Venezuela

 Institute of Advanced Studies Foundation (IDEA), Caracas, Venezuela

+Department of Agricultural, Food, Environmental and Animal Science, University of Udine, Italy

+Tutor: Prof. Jose David Rosales

-Tutor: Prof. Lucilla Iacumin
+Prof. Lucilla Iacumin

-Prof.Jose David Rosales

-Brucellosis is a disease caused by intracellular Gram-negative bacteria, which belongs to the Brucella group and is distributed worldwide.
+Brucellosis is a disease caused by intracellular Gram-negative bacteria, which belongs to the Brucella genera and is distributed worldwide.
 In humans, the infection is easily transmitted through the consumption of unpasteurized milk or fresh cheese.
-Serological methods use inactivated bacteria, which can generate false positives or false negatives.
-We evaluated antibodies of the potential of chain simple (VHH) against the chimeric recombinant protein BruD, which contain the epitopes Omp25, Bm26 and the Omp31, in milk artificially infected using the DotBlot assay.
-The antibodies VHH anti-BruD recognize the strain B. abortus 1119-3 up to 60 ng, so it is a future would develop a better diagnostic test anti-brucella sp.
+The diagnosis is based on serological methods, which are not always sensitive or specific due to cross-reactivity with other bacterial antigens.
+We evaluated single variable domain on a heavy chain (VHH) antibodies against the chimeric recombinant protein BruD, which contain the epitopes Omp25, Bm26 and the Omp31, in milk artificially infected using the DotBlot assay.
+The antibodies VHH anti-BruD recognize the strain B. abortus 1119-3 up to 60 ng, so it is promising for a better diagnostic anti-brucella test.

 .